HTTP GET Listener

 HTTP GET Listener sends an HTTP GET request to a user-provided URL and returns the HTTP response of that query as a transaction.

-Select the HTTP GET Listener from the Listener Type drop-down.
+Select the HTTP GET Listener or HTTP Connector from the Listener Type drop-down.

 Listener (Adapter) Configuration Drop-Down List